vertica/vertica-kubernetes/README.md

 ## OperatorHub.io

 [OperatorHub.io](https://operatorhub.io/) is an operator registry for environments that use the Operator Lifecycle Manager (OLM).
-For installation instructions, click the **Install** button on the [VerticaDB Operator page](https://operatorhub.io/operator/verticadb-operator).
+For installation instructions, go to the [VerticaDB Operator page](https://operatorhub.io/operator/verticadb-operator) and click the **Install** button.

 ## Helm Charts